tjpullen/BMB-STAT4/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:77c5375f09
 ## Looking at the data more closely

-You failed to reject the null hypothsis, but let's take a closer look at the data.
+You failed to reject the null hypothesis, but let's take a closer look at the data.

 The trouble with boxplots is that they don't show the individual data points.
 By looking at the raw data, you may see a pattern that isn't apparent from summary statistics.